-Replacing the boilers have a long payback based on energy savings and may not be justifiable based simply on energy considerations.
-However, the boilers are past their normal useful life.
+Replacing the boilers has a long payback based on energy savings and may not be justifiable based simply on energy considerations.
 Typically, the marginal cost of purchasing high-efficiency boilers can be justified by the marginal savings from the improved efficiency.
-When the boiler is eventually replaced, consider purchasing boilers that exceed the minimum efficiency required by building codes.
+When the boilers are eventually replaced, consider purchasing boilers that exceed the minimum efficiency required by building codes.